 Roy Haynes

-Much less well known but equally historic for drummers, 1942 was also the year that an 18-year old Roxbury, Massachusetts, native named Roy Haynes made his professional drumming debut, beginning an 80-plus-year journey that’s earned him the nickname “the father of modern drumming.”
-The extent of his influence on younger jazz drummers from New England, among them Tony Williams and Terri Lynn Carrington, and the world at large is utterly immeasurable.
+Much less well known but equally historic for drummers, 1942 was also the year that a 17-year old Roxbury, Massachusetts native named Roy Haynes made his professional drumming debut, beginning an 80-plus-year journey that earned him the nickname “the father of modern drumming.”
+The extent of his influence on younger jazz drummers, among them fellow Bostonians Tony Williams and Terri Lyne Carrington, and on the musical world at large is simply immeasurable.

 In addition to his jazz-crazy brother, Haynes’ neighbors played a significant role in piquing his musical interest.
 As he recalled to Modern Drummer magazine 2004, “In Roxbury, an Irish family lived on one side of us and a French-Canadian lady lived on the other.
 She played the piano every Sunday – Gershwin, Broadway tunes.
 Across the street, there was a synagogue.
 I heard them blow the ram’s horn and also sing religious music – chanting after a funeral.”